AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 Where AdFlint's model wins.

-What you get with standalone, managed-account AI ads.
+What you get with standalone AI ads on your own accounts.

 Standalone — no CRM bundle required